cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.MsgPayPacketFeeAsyncResponse"></a>

 ### MsgPayPacketFeeAsyncResponse
-MsgPayPacketFeeAsyncResponse defines the response type for Msg/PayPacketFeeAsync
+MsgPayPacketFeeAsyncResponse defines the response type for the PayPacketFeeAsync rpc